chatnoir-eu/chatnoir-resiliparse/fastwarc/README.md

 ```bash
 pip install fastwarc
 ```
-**However:** these binaries are provided *purely for your convenience*.
+**However:** these binaries are provided *solely for your convenience*.
 Since they are built on the very old `manylinux` base system for better compatibility, their performance isn't optimal (though still better than WARCIO).
 For best performance, see the next section on how to build FastWARC yourself.

 ## Building FastWARC